RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 # aadApp/update
 This action will update your Microsoft Entra app based on give Microsoft Entra app manifest.
 It will refer the `id` property in Microsoft Entra app manifest to determine which Microsoft Entra app to update.

+## Overview

+The `aadApp/update` action updates a Microsoft Entra application based on a provided application manifest.
+If the manifest uses `AAD_APP_ACCESS_AS_USER_PERMISSION_ID` and the corresponding environment variable is empty, this action will generate a random ID and output it.

 ## Syntax:
 ```
   - uses: aadApp/update